 NOTE: Search words are not case sensitive.
 Searching on Blog will yield the same results as blog, bLOg, etc.

 TIP: You can include search operators when you search.
 Search operators are optional elements that apply "conditions" to the search and result in fewer but more focused results.
 Essentially, you are "pre-filtering" the search to make it more efficient.

 Search operators can be words (such as and, or, and TO) and other characters (such as quotation marks and asterisks).
 They have predefined behaviors that are universal to search functions.

 The list that follows describes some of the more common search operators and how they affect a search operation.

 Quotation marks (" ") - Words within quotation marks (such as "blog post") are treated as a single search term.
 The search will not return instances of "blog" or "post" -- only instances of "blog post" are valid.

 Asterisk ( * ) - Use an asterisk as a wild card.
 Wild cards can be placed anywhere in the search term and instruct the search to allow any character or characters to replace the value.
 For example:

 Plus symbol ( + ) - Use a plus symbol to make a term mandatory; this is known as the "required" operator.
 Other specified terms are optional, but the term immediately following the + must be somewhere in the content in order for the search to return it as a match.
 For example:

 - +blog volunteer returns content that does contain blog but which might not contain volunteer

-Tags - Use this operator with a search term to query the tags in your Thrive Community and return only the content that is tagged with the search term.
+Tags - Use this operator with a search term to query the tags across your site and return only the content that is tagged with the search term.
 For example: